joshuagryphon/plastid/docs/source/quickstart.rst

      place (e.g. yeast, *E. coli*), the meagre memory savings aren't worth this speed cost.
 The exception is for short :term:`read alignments`, where indexed `BAM`_ files are universally recommended.

+..
+TODO: update when 2bit support is done

 Here is a table of commonly used file formats.
 At present, :data:`yeti` supports all of them except `BigWig`_ and `2bit`_ (don't worry; these are on our radar).